Paliganj

 Paliganj is a city in Patna district, Bihar, India.
-It is one of the 6 sub-division (Tehsil) of Patna district.
+It is one of the six sub-divisions (Tehsil) of Patna district.
 At the census of 2011, Paliganj had a population of 254,904; the city is approximately 60 km from Patna.

 Politics

 Paliganj is part of the Paliganj Assembly constituency under the Pataliputra Lok Sabha constituency.
 Sandeep Saurav is the current MLA who defeated Jay Vardhan Yadav in 2020 Bihar Assembly Election.